samuelgfeller/test-traits/README.md

 which will insert multiple rows.

 Not all fields of the table need to be specified.
-The default values of the fixture will be used for the unspecified fields.
+The values of the first fixture `$records` entry will be used for the unspecified fields.

 The function returns an array with the inserted data including the auto-incremented id or an array of arrays with the row values from all the rows that were inserted.

 ```php
 <?php

 namespace App\Test\TestCase;